Happy Festivus!

 were wearing a garment one time too many, and "That's why there's chocolate

-" (or chocolate and strawberry, depending on her mood and the
+and vanilla" (or chocolate and strawberry, depending on her mood and the

 situation).
 When I was pregnant with Seth and visiting, we got into a